Robin Toma, Executive Director

 Grace Löwenberg graduated from East Los Angeles College and attended California State University, Los Angeles.
 Grace has been with the Commission on Human Relations since 1974 and has served as the Executive Secretary for three Executive Directors.
-In addition, Gracecoordinates all activities and scheduling for Commissioners.
-She currently serves on the Boards of Directors for the City Terrace Coordinating Council, Autumn Pointe Homeowners Association and the East Los Angeles Community Scholarship Foundation.
-She has coordinated fundraisers for both entities and other community service organizations.
-Grace also participates as a volunteer for the Los Angeles County East Los Angeles Sheriff's Station.
+Her duties in this role include coordinating all activities and scheduling for Commissioners.
+She currently serves on the Boards of Directors for the City Terrace Coordinating Council, Autumn Pointe Homeowners Association, and the East Los Angeles Community Scholarship Foundation.
+She has coordinated fundraisers for both entities and other community service organizations Grace also participates as a volunteer for the Los Angeles County East Los Angeles Sheriff's Station.

 Gustavo Partida, Intergroup Relations Specialist

 Gustavo Partida is a member of the Los Angeles County Youth Human Relations Leadership Development Initiative.
 This project trains adults staff in schools and youth serving organizations to equip youth to lead their peers in change efforts, and human relations projects.
 Mr. Partida also coordinates the Constituent Service Requests by responding to constituents that seek assistance with various types of issues.